 Vaccines will also provide no benefits whatsoever to the puppies of a lactating dam.
 In their first 12-24 hours of life, whelps receive antibodies from their mother through the colostrum and milk, but after that, they are on their own!
 It would take at least a week for the mother to produce a complete immune response to the vaccine and by this time the puppies will no longer be able to absorb them from her milk.

 At best, the vaccination will provide some immunity for the mother but will do nothing for her offspring.
 If you’re even remotely thinking about breeding your female dog, ensure her vaccinations are up to date to avoid having to make such a loaded decision in the first place.
 There is also a great deal of controversy over the frequency or vaccines and whether yearly boosters provide additional immunity or just wreak havoc with a canine’s immune system, causing adverse effects on the body.
-Recent research has even found link between over-vaccinating and cancer.
+Recent research has even found a link between over-vaccinating and cancer.
 It is worth speaking to your vet, as well as doing your own research.
 Always make an informed decision – knowledge is key!

 When Should I Vaccinate a Breeding Dog?